apfeif4/Netflix_Viewership_EDA/README.md

+Here is an improved and more professional version of your README file, with corrections to grammar, clarity, structure, and formatting to better align with best practices:

+---

-# EDA - Netflix Viewership
+# 📊 EDA - Netflix Viewership
-This project is an example of data exploration in Tableau.

-#### -- Project Status: Completed
+This project demonstrates exploratory data analysis (EDA) using Tableau to uncover insights from Netflix viewership data.

+---

-## Project Intro/Objective
+## ✅ Project Status

+**Completed**

+---

+## 🎯 Objective

-The goal of this project is to expore Netflix data to find something intersting and tell a story about it.
-The data comes from three different datasets that will be explored to make connections.
-In the end a powerpoint presentation is created to give the stakeholders/ Management a call to action for a change that can be made to increase profits.
+The primary goal of this project is to explore and analyze Netflix data from three different datasets in order to uncover compelling stories and actionable insights.
+The analysis culminates in a PowerPoint presentation designed to recommend strategies that could help increase profitability.

+---

-### Methods Used
+## 🛠️ Methods Used

+* Data Exploration
 * Data Visualization

-* Data Exploration
+---

-### Technologies
+## 💻 Technologies

 * Tableau

+---

-## Project Description
+## 📄 Project Description
-The sources of data for this project can be found on Kaggle and have been added to this Repo.
-This is an  exploratory data analysis with some of the folloing questions to expore: Do any correlatinos exist in the data?
-What story are they trying to tell?
-What is watched more, movies or TV shows?
-What is the average run time watched?
-What titles make up this watch time?
-Are there any differences for what is watched more among different countries?

-## Needs of this project
+The data used in this project originates from Kaggle and is included in this repository.
+Through EDA, the following questions were explored:

+* Are there any notable correlations in the data?
+* What trends or patterns emerge in viewer behavior?
+* Are movies or TV shows watched more frequently?
+* What is the average runtime of watched content?
+* Which titles contribute most to total watch time?
+* Do viewing preferences vary by country?

+The final deliverables include a Tableau workbook, a PowerPoint presentation for stakeholders, and a written summary of findings.

+---

+## 📌 Project Requirements

-- data exploration
+* Data exploration
-- statistical modeling
-- writeup/reporting
+* Visual storytelling
+* Basic statistical analysis
+* Reporting and documentation

+---

-## Getting Started
+## 🚀 Getting Started

+To get started with the project:

-1. Clone this repo for the data and the Tableau workbook.
+1. **Clone this repository** to access the data and Tableau workbook.
-2. Raw Data is being kept in the data folder within this repo.
+2. **Raw data** is located in the `data` folder.
-3. The visualizations are within the netflixExploration.twb workbook
+3. The Tableau workbook can be found as `netflixExploration.twb`.
-4. And example presentation is the Netflix viewership.pptx file and the example write is is the Netflix viewership.docx file.
+4. Sample outputs:

+   * 📊 Example Presentation: `Netflix Viewership.pptx`
+   * 📝 Example Report: `Netflix Viewership.docx`

+---